justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; In case (1), I created a network which won each game in an average of 74 dice rolls.
 Other analyses suggest the average number of rolls to win being in the range 60–70—for instance, in [[1]](#7-references), they counted an average of 71 rolls in a four person game—and hence 74 rolls is tad bit slow.
 The slight increase in number of rolls could be attributed to disabling player-to-player trading.
 I also found that, by personally playing my model, it was better than an amateur player, but the network still struggled with late game strategy.
 It seems capable of occasionally winning, albeit not at a high rate.
 I think this can be fixed by additional training, but using what I had learned in training (1), I chose to focus my resources on developing model (2).

 &emsp; In case (2), I am currently training the network.
-At the moment, it wins each game in 91 dice rolls.
+At the moment, it wins each game in 89 dice rolls.
+I will update this once it is done training.